ENCODE-DCC/qc_metrics/README.md

 TODO::

     1. Extend the functionality for different assays.
 Not been tested on any other assay other than WGBS.
-    2. Post and patch have to be implemented in a cleaner way
+    2. Post and patch have to be implemented in a cleaner way.
+    3. Implement providing dna nexus analysis IDs